All SRJC campuses and sites are open 5 days a week to provide in-person services (with the exception of district holidays).

 Instructions on how to report positive COVID persons can be found here.

-Yes, all buildings should be unlocked as usual on Tuesdays and Wednesdays so our college community can access services.
+Yes, all buildings should be unlocked as usual prior to closure so our college community can access services.

-The Safety Monitor and vaccine verification program, including wristbands, will remain until further notice.
+The Safety Monitor and vaccine verification program, including wristbands, may remain in departments offering in-person services.

-Department orders for PPE, including, surgical face masks, N95 masks, hand sanitizer and sanitizing supplies, can be placed via Escape Stores using budget code 10-00-40-1297-6628-4390.00.
-If you experience any issues with ordering PPE or using the budget code, please email Stephanie Jarrett in Purchasing.
-Individuals should submit PPE requests through their department and not directly through Escape Stores.
-Contact your direct supervisor or supervising administrator to find out who is responsible for ordering PPE for your specific department or area.
+Orders for PPE including, surgical face masks, N95 masks, hand sanitizer and sanitizing supplies can be placed via Escape Stores using budget code 10-00-40-1294-6628-4390.00.
+If you experience any issues with ordering PPE or using the budget code, please contact Stephanie Jarrett in Purchasing via email at email@example.com.

 There is currently no requirement for social distancing.

 No, we are back to pre-pandemic use of our instructional, office, and support spaces on and off campus.